Get started by searching below:

 Several factors influence nursing home neglect settlement amounts, including the severity of harm, the strength of evidence, and whether the facility has a history of violations.

 Cases involving permanent injury or preventable death tend to settle for more.
+Learn more about the factors that affect nursing home settlements below.

-Type of Nursing Home Lawsuits
+Type of Nursing Home Lawsuit

 Nursing home medical malpractice may play a role in either case type if a doctor, nurse, or other licensed provider failed to meet the accepted standard of care.